 The only really safe drinking water in Thailand is bottled drinking water like Crystal and Singha water.

-I’ve been here a couple years and so far I don’t believe I’ve been sick from drinking Thailand’s water.
-Impossible to know of course what exactly I’ve had “Montezuma’s revenge” from, but I always attribute it to the Thai food I’ve eaten and not the water being unsafe.
+I’ve been here nearly two decades now and so far I don’t believe I’ve been sick from drinking Thailand’s water.
+It’s impossible to know of course what exactly I’ve had “Montezuma’s revenge” from, but I always attribute it to the Thai food I’ve eaten and not the water being unsafe.

 The key to knowing if the Thailand water is safe is to look at the ice.
 The ice will be a circular ice with a hole in the middle – like a very thick “Lifesaver” if you’re familiar with that candy or same shape as a Lifesaver of styrofoam that is a water flotation device but with a smaller hole and thicker sides – if that makes sense.